redsanket/spark/external/storm/guide/reference/index.rst

 Use Case Example
 ================

-The Search team wants to index editorial real-time content that users can search.
-The editorial content is available in Apache HBase.
+In this particular use case, the Search team wants to index editorial real-time content that users can search.
+The editorial content needs to be available in Apache HBase.

 Topography Overview
 -------------------